abby1635/CS30/Pure Java/README.md

 Guiding Student Documents
 - Java Quick Reference, methods from the Java Library, <a href="https://secure-media.collegeboard.org/digitalServices/pdf/ap/explore-ap/ap-computer-science-a-2014-java-quick-reference.pdf">Click Here</a>
+- Full Java 7 Reference API, <a href="https://docs.oracle.com/javase/7/docs/api/">Click Here</a>
+  - Note: change to other versions of Java by switching the number in the URL

 Progressions
 1. Note Taking App in Pure Java (Interacting with Java Compiler through Console using CMD.exe)